ellisvalentiner/QuantQuoteHistoricalIngest/README.md

 ## Use

-The scripts in this repository can be called directly or you can use the database provided by the Docker image.
+The scripts in this repository can be called directly, but you may want to set or change the Postgres environment variables.

 **bash**